-Although for a single business, clubbing will only make sense if order density is high.
-Hence, order clubbing across multiple businesses while maintaining customer SLAs for all different businesses is equally important.
+Although for a single business, clubbing will only make sense if order density is highs.
+Hence, order clubbing across multiple businesses while maintaining customer SLAs for all different businesses is equally important for hyperlocal delivery models.

 Larger businesses (higher ticket size and higher scale) require higher service standards leading them to pay higher per delivery rate to 3PLs vs smaller businesses.
 This makes smaller businesses vulnerable to customer dissatisfaction (missing SLAs, improper communication etc) owing to poor service standards by 3PLs.
 Cross subsidisation can be a solution to this — smaller businesses can take advantage of already moving 3PL drivers with orders and assign them orders at lower cost.
 Bigger businesses will be able to keep a tab on delivery rates as 3PLs will be able to accommodate orders from smaller businesses who in turn will be able to use 3PLs at lower delivery rates.
 I see everybody benefiting from this.